King Building Art

 Trevor Bell Paintings

-Trevor Bell (1930-2017) was an internationally known abstract painter from Britain who served on the faculty at FSU as a Professor of Master Painting from 1976-1996.
-While on fellowship at the University of Leeds, he developed his distinctive style of using a diversity of shaped canvases, eschewing traditional rectangular forms, as well as his dramatic emphasis on contrasting and blended colors.
-While at FSU, with access to larger studio space, he further developed his style with the large-scale paintings that he is best known for.
+Trevor Bell (1930-2017) was an internationally known abstract painter who served on the faculty at FSU as a Professor of Master Painting from 1976-1996.
+Born in Leeds, England, he later attended the College of Art there and then moved to West Cornwall England where he developed a reputation as one the leading younger St. Ives artists.
+After much success as an artist throughout the United Kingdom, Bell was invited by Florida State University to become Professor for Master (Graduate) Painting.
+During his tenure at FSU ,with access to larger studio space, he further developed his signature style.
+This was distinguished by the large-scale paintings that he is best known for, using a diversity of shaped canvases, eschewing traditional rectangular forms, as well as his dramatic emphasis on contrasting and blended colors.
+In 1998 Bell was honored with an Emeritus Professorship by FSU.
+His works can be found in the collections of the British Museum, NSU Art Museum-Ft.
+Lauderdale, FL, The John and Mable Ringling Museum-Sarasota, FL, Tate Gallery, London, The Victora and Albert Museum, London as well as many other collections nationally and abroad.
+The FSU Museum has fifty of Trevor’s works in its permanent collection, several of which are displayed in various locations across campus.
 Six, almost-rectilinear paintings in the “Still” series stand sentinel over the King lobby, while the tapestry-like “Pavanne” graces the reception space outside the main lecture hall, 1024.
 All paintings are on loan from the collections of the Florida State University Museum of Fine Art.

 Pavanne